PortWhisperer/CTFWriteups/Sumo.md

 - Looking only for 200s in gobuster caused me to miss CGI-Bin dir.
 - Not enabling recursion in your automations can make enumeration a pain
+- Large desire to read approaches that didn't use Nikto to discover the mod-cgi vulnerability

 ## Getting started